banner scheduled tasks on pi -- Erik Mclean / Unsplash / ThomasDyan / RaspberryTips

 • You can also start something on boot:

-@reboot /home/pi/backup.sh
+@reboot /home/pat/backup.sh

 => will run at every boot

-Adding debug
+Adding Debug

-Let’s say you have a backup scheduled on your Raspberry Pi, here are a few ways to create a log file with debug messages.
+Let’s say you have a backup scheduled on your Raspberry Pi.
+Here are a few ways to create a log file with debug messages.

 To do this, you must add one of these options in the crontab:

-1. To log in to a file what the script would have displayed on the screen if you had launched it manually, you must specify the name of the file with the character “>”:
+1. To log what the script would display on the screen if you had launched it manually, you must specify the name of the file to write to with the ‘>’ character:

-@reboot /home/pi/backup.sh > /home/pi/log_backup.txt
+@reboot /home/pat/backup.sh > /home/pat/log_backup.txt

-2. So if you want to add a new line at the end of the file, you have to add the character “>>”, like this: @reboot /home/pi/backup.sh >> /home/pi/log_backup.txt
+2. So, if you want to add new lines to the end of the file, use ‘>>’ instead, like this:

-User privileges
+User Privileges

 For example, this cron in the default user of the Raspberry will not work: